“Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.“ Brian Tracy

 “Not everything that can be counted counts, and not everything that counts can be counted.”
 Albert Einstein

-To ensure we embed the fundamentals in Maths, all Maths lessons start with the structured approach of ‘CLIC’, which provides the children with basic number skills appropriate to their age.
-These skills centre around counting, recall (learn its), making links (it’s nothing new) and calculation strategies.
+To ensure we embed the fundamentals in Maths, all Maths lessons begin with the structured approach of ‘CLIC’, which provides the children with basic number skills appropriate for their age.
+These skills focus around counting, recall (learn its), making links (it’s nothing new) and calculation strategies.
 Through embedding these basic number skills, children develop their mathematical competency and as a result they have greater freedom to explore more complicated mathematical concepts through problem solving and reasoning.
 We encourage children to learn from mistakes and develop the values of perseverance and resilience, as well as recognising the importance and advantages of working collaboratively.

 “All religions, cultures, and beliefs deserve the same amount of respect, even if they are different from your own.”
 “If you are unable to love and respect someone because they don’t believe as you do, maybe you need to have another look at what it is that you believe in.”